← All AI Agents & Tool Use modules

 answer = summarize(goal, results) # combine into the final reply

-Some agents re-plan after every step (more flexible, more model calls); others write one plan and follow it (cheaper, more predictable).
-Both start by turning a vague goal into an explicit list of doable steps.
+Some agent architectures re-plan after every step (greater flexibility at the cost of additional model calls); others generate a single plan and execute it (lower cost, more predictable behavior).
+Both approaches begin by converting an unstructured goal into an explicit list of executable subtasks.

 Check your understanding